 HIM: I’ve come to feel that open communication isn’t something you demand, it’s something you earn.
 I am open with you because you listen non-judgmentally and make sometimes extravagant efforts to act on my concerns.
 To put it simply, I make the investment because I believe the exchange will be productive.
 In my marriage, I knew after years of having my approaches rebuffed that my ex-wife would respond negatively to any request for more sex.
 In fact, there would be a price to pay: lots of negative emotion and, in the end, no change.
 Still, it doesn’t matter if I expected a negative response.
 I owed her a clear message about my concerns.
 That’s on me.
 But let me ask you: did your ex-husband’s behavior change at all after you expressed your wishes?

 HER: Not really, but at least no one could accuse me of not trying.
 I see your point, though.
 We fought almost every day about almost everything.
 Ultimately, I ended up just as divorced as you.

 HIM: There was more to my silence than wanting to avoid fights, though.
 I had built a parallel life for myself – porn, strip clubs and, eventually, affairs – where I at least tried to get my needs met.
 But I felt that if I betrayed the enormity of my dissatisfaction my ex-wife might wonder how I was managing my frustration, and this might make her more vigilant.
 To lead my secret life I needed her to NOT be vigilant, to NOT pay attention to where I was every minute of the day.
 I felt the best way to do that was to pretend that her lack of interest didn’t bother me.
-That was the gigantic lie that eventually blew up the life I lived with her for 19 years.
+That was the gigantic lie that eventually blew up the life I lived with her for nearly three decades.